Positronico/terratarget/README.md

 ## Features

 - **Regex Support**: Allows using regex patterns with the `-target` option to match resources dynamically.
+- **Exclusion Support**: Allows using regex patterns with the `-except` option to exclude specific resources from being targeted.
 - **Confirmation Prompt**: Provides a confirmation prompt before executing Terraform commands, enhancing safety (can be bypassed with `-auto-approve` for `apply`).
 - **Versatile**: Supports both `terraform plan` and `terraform apply` commands.